 If you are an avid traveller or simply heading out of town for business or pleasure, there are a few things you should know.
 Bed bugs are a big problem almost anywhere right now, but especially in Toronto that has been rank number 1 city in Canada for bed bugs.
 They seem almost immune to the use of conventional sprays and pesticides, which allows them to expand their population and infest more areas.

-Despite a hotel chain’s best efforts, travellers will sometimes inadvertently spread bed bugs to a hotel room.
+Despite a hotel chain’s best efforts, travellers will sometimes inadvertently spread bed bugs to a hotel room and you can end up finding dead bed bugs in you room.
 When that happens, the next traveller to book the room is at risk of picking up that infestation.
 If you plan on travelling, you should know how to inspect your room for bed bugs so you do not end up with a hard battle on your hands.

 1. Entering the Room